Chevrolet Equinox Owners Manual

 2. Turn the ignition to ON/RUN with the engine off.

-3. Use the MENU button to select the Vehicle Information Menu in the Driver Information Center (DIC).
-Use the arrow keys to scroll to the Tire Pressure screen.
+3. Use the MENU button to select the Vehicle Information Menu in the Driver Information

 4. Press the SET/CLR button to begin the sensor matching process.